Unlocking the Calorie Code: Discover How Many Calories You Burn While Walking and Running Per Mile

 Estimating Calories Burned While Running Per Mile

-Calories burned = MET value × body weight in kg × duration in hours.
+Calories burned = MET value × weight (kg) × time (hours)

 Comparing Calorie Burn Between Walking and Running